Sep 4, 2017

 How can digital enable better opportunities for discussion for your learners?

-Read more blog posts by Peter Tate:
+Read more blogs in this series by Peter Tate:

 Peter Tate designs and delivers interfaith and cross-cultural training in both classroom and digital formats at the King’s Centre Southall, London.
 This is alongside his studies for a Masters in Digital Education with Edinburgh University on how to implement a Dialogue Education (DE) approach in online environments.
 He previously provided training consultancy as Brainy Training Solutions for various charities, including financial management training for the WaterAid charity.
 Before that, he delivered DE-type training for UK based charities Hope Consultants (developing digital training to make use of DE) and Wycliffe UK (training trainers to implement DE within their adult learning programmes).